AIcodeAcademy/full_stack_blueprint/README.md

 bun start
 ```

-To run the client:
+To run only the client:

 ```bash
 bun client
 ```

-To run the server:
+To run only the server:

 ```bash
 bun server